-Wood fired heaters are one of the most popular haters for saunas because of the heat they produced.
+Wood-fired heaters are one of the most popular haters for saunas because of the heat they produce.
 It can get boiling, so it's best used in a sauna that is 6x6' or larger.
 It's also easy to install these heaters, and the ambiance is what you'd expect in a sauna.

 DOES THE TYPE OF SAUNA WOOD MATTER?

 Choosing the right type of wood for a sauna is important.
 Why?
 Because it determines the design and how it absorbs the heat.
-There are various types of wood that can be used for the home, and it can be customized to your needs.
+Various types of wood can be used for the home and customized to your needs.

 3 DIFFERENT TYPES OF WOOD USED FOR OUTDOOR SAUNAS

-The different wood that is used for home use is Spruce, Cedar and Pine.
-They can easily absorb the heat and steam efficiently and many designs can be made with it.
+The wood used for home use is Spruce, Cedar, and Pine.
+They can easily absorb heat and steam efficiently, and many designs can be made with them.
 Let's look at the benefits.

 Spruce Outdoor & Barrel Saunas

-Spruce is one of the cost-effective saunas that you can use to build a high quality one.
-Spruce is a white wood that has fine grains and white knots in it.
-Overtime, the wood will get darker, but it will keep it's lighter color.
-Spruce has little scent that you can smell while you use the sauna, which can be relaxing for many people.
+Spruce is one of the cost-effective saunas you can use to build a high-quality one.
+Spruce is a white wood with fine grains and white knots.
+Over time, the wood will get darker but keep its lighter color.
+Spruce has a little scent that you can smell while you use the sauna, which can be relaxing for many people.